-Investment performance versus peers, as represented by a broad range of UBS wholesale funds, was strong overall, with very strong multi-asset and real estate and alternative fund rankings, but some weakness in equity fund rankings.
+Investment performance versus peers, as represented by a broad range of UBS wholesale funds, was strong overall, with very strong multi-asset and real estate and alternative fund rankings, but some weakness in equity lower, mainly in traditional investments, partly offset by a small increase in O'Connor and A&Q.

+Total operating expenses were CHF 688 million compared with CHF 679 million in the first half of 2013.
+Adjusted for the aforementioned fund rankings.
 Across all asset classes, and on an asset-weighted basis, 70% of fund assets ranked in the top two quartiles over one year, 79% over three years and 85% over five years.